-We believe that there is only one, living and true God, infinite, intelligent, the maker and Sovereign Ruler of heaven and earth; inexpressibly glorious in holiness, eternal, and unchangeable; Immeasurable and infinite in all wisdom, power, holiness, justice, goodness, and truth.
+We believe that there is only one, living and true God, Triune, infinite, intelligent, Creator and Sovereign Ruler of all things; inexpressibly glorious in holiness, eternal, and unchangeable; Immeasurable and infinite in all wisdom, power, holiness, justice, goodness, and truth.
 God is fully omniscient, omnipotent, and omnipresent.
 He alone is worthy of all honor, confidence, and love.
 In the unity of the Godhead, He is one God in His essence and three Persons: the Father, the Son, and the Holy Spirit – equal in nature, distinct in person, and submissive in duties.

 We believe in God, the Father almighty, creator of heaven and earth.